-Dr. Mohan is a clinical informatician and primary faculty at DMICE.
-He is board certified in internal medicine and clinical informatics, a Fellow of the American Medical Informatics Association and the American College of Physicians, and a graduate of the certificate and MBI programs at DMICE.
-He is a clinician, an educator, a researcher, and an avid gamer (not necessarily in that order, as he is quick to point out).
-He is also a Qel.
-That's Klingon for physician, as any hard-core Trekkie can tell you.
+He is a clinician, an educator, a researcher, a clinical informaticist, and an avid gamer (not necessarily in that order, as he is quick to point out).
+He is also a Qel -- that's Klingon for "physician", as any hard-core Star Trek fan knows.

-Dr. Mohan studied medicine at Maulana Azad Medical College, the University of Delhi.
-After finishing med school, he then decided to pursue further training in the US; and boldly went where no Mohan had gone before – to Pittsburgh, PA, where he completed his residency in internal medicine, and started clinical practice.
+After finishing med school, Dr. Mohan decided to pursue further clinical training in the US; and boldly went where no Mohan had gone before – to Pittsburgh, PA, where he completed his residency in internal medicine, and started clinical practice.

-He then moved to Portland to work at Legacy Health, where he was on the faculty of the internal medicine training program at Emanuel and Good Samaritan Medical Centers, precepted residents, and served as clerkship coordinator at Good Sam for medical students from OHSU and Western University of Health Sciences.
-Dr. Mohan served as associate program director program director for medical informatics for the Legacy internal medicine training program before moving to OHSU.
-During that time he won multiple teaching awards, including the Dean L McGinty MD Faculty Teaching Award in 2006 and the Best Outpatient Faculty Award for 2010.
+He then moved to Portland to work at Legacy Health, where he was faculty and associate program director at the internal medicine training program at Emanuel and Good Samaritan Medical Centers, precepted residents, and served as clerkship coordinator at Good Sam for medical students from OHSU and Western University of Health Sciences.
+During that time, he won multiple teaching awards, including the Dean L McGinty MD Faculty Teaching Award, and the Best Outpatient Faculty Award.

-Dr. Mohan was involved in the design and implementation of a comprehensive electronic health record while at Legacy Health, and his interest in clinical informatics prompted his enrollment in the clinical informatics program at OHSU in 2006, where he earned a certificate and then a MBI in 2009.
+Dr. Mohan completed a graduate certificate and then a masters in informatics at OHSU as a DMICE student.
 At the time, OHSU was awarded a large grant by the Office of the National Coordinator for Health IT (ONC) that set up the infrastructure to create curricular materials that would be used by consortia of community colleges to build and deploy courses for entry level HIT workers to bolster the nation's clinical informatics workforce.
-DMICE Chair Bill Hersh MD convinced Dr. Mohan that this was a worthy challenge, and that "the needs of the many outweigh the needs of the few" and so he became a full-time assistant professor in DMICE in 2010.
+Bill Hersh MD, who was DMICE Chair at the time, convinced Dr. Mohan that this was a worthy challenge, and that "the needs of the many outweigh the needs of the few" and so he became a full-time faculty in DMICE.

-Currently, Dr. Mohan teaches four courses in the biomedical informatics graduate program.
-In BMI 512, Clinical Information Systems, offered twice a year, he teaches both basic concepts and practical applications of clinical information systems, with emphasis on electronic health records.
-The related BMI 513 course is a hands-on electronic health record laboratory experience, which introduces students to an electronic health record and familiarizes them with the clinical informatics operating environment.
-Once a year Dr. Mohan teaches BMI 560: Design and Evaluation in Health Informatics, a required course for masters students that provides an overview of the concepts, vocabularies, and strategies needed to design and evaluate projects in biomedical informatics.
-And finally he co-teaches BMI 519, Business of Healthcare Informatics, which provides clinical informaticians with skills and knowledge in the area of business practices relating to healthcare IT.
+Currently, Dr. Mohan teaches three courses in the biomedical informatics graduate program.
+In BMI 512, Clinical Information Systems, he teaches both basic concepts and practical applications of clinical information systems, with emphasis on electronic health records.
+Dr. Mohan also directs BMI 560: Design and Evaluation in Health Informatics, a required course for masters students that provides an overview of the concepts, vocabularies, and strategies needed to design and evaluate projects in biomedical informatics.
+And finally, he teaches BMI 519, Business of Healthcare Informatics, which provides clinical informaticians with skills and knowledge in the area of business practices relating to healthcare IT.

-Dr. Mohan also teaches in the OHSU-PSU Joint MBA in Healthcare Management program, where his course "Healthcare IT for Managers" is an informatics survey course designed to familiarize managers and future leaders in healthcare with IT-related concepts.
+For many years, Dr. Mohan also taught in the OHSU-PSU Joint MBA in Healthcare Management program, where his course "Healthcare IT for Managers" was designed to familiarize managers and future leaders in healthcare with informatics and healthcare IT-related concepts.